-The triangulation carried out during the Russo-Turkish war of 1877-1879 by Russian Military Topographers is known as the Lebedev Net after the colonel in charge of geodetic observations.
-The field observations were carried out by three main groups, Col. Lebedev in the west, Col. Jarnefeldt in the center and in overall charge of the topographers and plane tablers, and Maj.
-Zhdanov in the east.
-Staff Captain Schmidt carried out the triangulation of the Dobrudzha.
-Because of military exigencies, the plane table survey was carried out concurrently with the triangulation.
-As a result of this, the coordinates of many of the triangulation stations in the central part of Bulgaria had not been calculated by the time the plane table mapping was performed.
-The plane table sheets therefore had to be aligned along the local magnetic meridian, and this gave rise to important irregularities when the mapping was later published.
-The specifications of the Datum established by the Lebedev triangulation are known in Bulgaria as the "Russian Triangulation."
-The origin was at the minaret of the main mosque in Kyustendja (now Constan ta, Rômania) where $\Phi{o} = 44^{\circ} 10' 31''$ North and Λ{o} = 28° 39' 30.55" East of Greenwich.
-Note that this longitude is a correction from that published for Rômania (PE&RS May, 2001), thanks to Dr. Momchil Minchev of the Bulgarian Geoinformation Company.
-The reference azimuth from baselines at Kujustendja (Constan ta) and Turnu Magurele in Rômania, and at Vidin, Kyustendil, Plovdiv, and Burgas in Bulgaria.
+The Lebedev (Russian) Triangulation measured six baselines at Kujustendja (Constanța) and Turnu Măgurele in Rômania, and at Vidin, Kyustendil, Plovdiv, and Burgas in Bulgaria.
 There were 52 astronomic observations performed, of which 47 stations were used to determine deflections of the vertical.
 In the central part of Sofia there were three original Russian triangulation points, one in a watchtower and two in minarets that were Turkish modifications to existing orthodox churches.
 Although the watchtower along with the minarets were torn down after the national liberation from the Ottoman Empire, their original locations were later recovered by Prof. Vladimir Hristow in 1930 and transferred to a new astronomic tower.
 The Russian military surveyors did not perform any differential leveling in Bulgaria, but heights were observed using barometric leveling and trigonometric leveling.
 Curiously, no ties were made to geodetic leveling lines in Russia, but were referred to the sea levels of the Black, Marmora, and Aegean Seas using ten marks.
 On the Black Sea, the marks were at Kujustendja, Shablya, Balchik, Varna, and Burgas.
-On the Sea of Marmora, the marks were at Kuchuk Kainarji (Kaynardzha), EreGi, and Terkida (Rodosto), all in present day Turkey.
-On the Aegean Sea, the marks were at Dedé Agach (Alexandroúpolis in present day Greece), and reportedly on the island near the city of "Kadykioy" (which doesn't make sense because Kadiköy is a suburb of Istanbul).
+On the Sea of Marmora, the marks were at Kuchuk Kainarji (Kaynardzha), Ereğli, and Tekirdağ (Rodosto), all in present day Turkey.
+On the Aegean Sea, the marks were at Dedé Agach (Alexandroúpolis --in present day Greece), and reportedly on the island near the city of "Kadykioy" (which doesn't make sense because Kadiköv is a suburb of Istanbul).
 The assumption was that the levels of all three seas were identical.
 Lebedev's wartime survey was carried out under very difficult conditions, and it represents a remarkable achievement.
-During the years 1877-1879, 180 topographers spent only 3,500 man-days and 100,000 rubles in surveying 120,000 km2 and in reconnoitering another 1400 km2.
-A total of 1,274
+During the years 1877-1879, 180 topographers spent only 3,500 mandays and 100,000 rubles in surveying 120,000 km2 and in reconnoitering another 1400 km2.
+A total of 1,274 points were trigonometrically fixed and heighted.
+Unfortunately, the Russian Triangulation has been lost mainly due to a penchant for monumenting points by burying glass bottles in the ground!